SethumR/Ticketing-System-CLI/README.md

 # Real-Time Ticket Simulation System

-A robust real-time ticket simulation system built using Java, leveraging multithreading, synchronization, serialization, and file handling.
+A real-time ticket simulation system built using Java, leveraging multithreading, synchronization, serialization, and file handling.
 The system provides a dynamic environment to simulate ticket vending and retrieval, based on user-defined parameters, with support for saving configurations and results in `.txt` and `.json` formats.

 ---